ShowShark Server Features

 Channel Operations

-• Channel current program with offset and remaining time
+• Current program info with offset and remaining time

 • Channel thumbnail generation